-- In the responsibility of the competing Athletes - For chopping disciplines foot- and leg-protection must be worn (including pre-competition wood preparations). - The leg protection must ensure that the entire front of the foot including top of the ankle joint and shinbone are protected and that there are no exposed areas. - o All Axe heads must be pinned and wedged. - Hearing Protection, Eye Protection and Chaps are required for the Athletes in the Hot Saw and the Stock Saw disciplines from the moment the Athlete proceeds to start the saw.
-Personally supplied protective equipment must meet protective standards.
-Example: Regular glasses do not constitute protective eyewear. - o It is not permitted to use any electronic devices as hearing protection. - In the responsibility of the organisation - o Shields must be used in the front and back of the Athlete station for the Hot Saw discipline. - The event organisation will ensure appropriate safety precautions, such as safety distances and appropriate medical care. - o In the event that an athlete is injured, the organisation will decide together with the responsible doctors, the GSDs (if present) and the athlete concerned whether he/she can continue the competition.
+In the responsibility of the competing Athletes:

+- For chopping disciplines foot- and leg-protection must be worn (including pre-competition wood preparations). - o The leg protection must ensure that the entire front of the foot including top of the ankle joint and shinbone are protected and that there are no exposed areas. - All Axe heads must be pinned and wedged. - Hearing Protection, Eye Protection and Chaps are required for the Athletes in the Hot Saw and the Stock Saw disciplines from the moment the Athlete proceeds to start the saw. - o Personally supplied protective equipment must meet protective standards.
+Example: Regular glasses do not constitute protective eyewear. - Hearing Protection - It is not permitted to use any electronic devices as hearing protection or as a communication tool. - Any kind of hearing aid needs to be registered to the Judges prior to the competition. - Eye protection must fulfil at least the following safety standards: CE | EN 166 Europe, UKCA United Kingdom, ANSI Z87.1 United States, CSA Z94 Canada, AS/NZS 1337 Australia and New Zealand. - In the responsibility of the organisation - o Shields must be used in the front and back of the Athlete station for the Hot Saw discipline. - The event organisation will ensure appropriate safety precautions, such as safety distances and appropriate medical care. - o In the event that an athlete is injured, the organisation will decide together with the responsible doctors, the GSDs (if present) and the athlete concerned whether he/she can continue the competition.